Binance Market Update (2022-09-04)

 Binance

-The global cryptocurrency market cap now stands at $0.97T, up by 0.07% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.98T, up by 0.31% over the last day, according to CoinMarketCap data.

 Top stories of the day: